colin-thornburg/React-Rails-Langchain/readme.md

 1. Navigate to the Flask application folder:
     ```
-    cd flask_ai
+    cd React-Rails-Langchain/flask_ai

     ```

 2. You need to set up an OpenAI API key for the Flask application to function correctly.
+Visit [OpenAI](https://platform.openai.com/account/api-keys)
 3. Add an environment variable `OPENAI_API_KEY` with your OpenAI API key.
     - On Mac/Linux: `export OPENAI_API_KEY=your-api-key-here`
     - On Windows: `set OPENAI_API_KEY=your-api-key-here`